maanaskauntia/OSMI/README.md

 4. The Peer Trust Gap-

-When asked, ""
+The survey also asked participants this pair of questions:

+a) Would you be willing to discuss a mental health issue with your coworkers?

+b) Would you be willing to discuss a mental health issue with your direct supervisor(s)?

-Contrary to intuition, the manager isn't the primary barrier—the coworker is.
-Employees are more than 2x as likely to be comfortable talking to their supervisor than all their peers, indicating a fear of social judgment or professional competition among equals.
+Contrary to intuition, the direct supervisor isn't the primary barrier to healthy workspace discussion on mental health.
+Employees are more than 2x as likely to be comfortable talking to their supervisor than all their peers, indicating a fear of social judgment or professional competition among coworkers.

 <div align="center">
   <img src="https://drive.google.com/uc?export=view&id=1x7tbyFuVsyKFRliT9gkepUNpZFfQZSgY" alt="Seller Segments" width="600">